Skip to main content

 (1) Are responsible for ensuring that all proposed JOC project descriptions and task orders express the Government’s actual requirements, validated in accordance with the requiring activity’s procedures;

-(2) Must obtain concurrence from the Contacting Officer that sufficient capacity exists on the JOC before issuing of a task order;
+(2) Must obtain concurrence from the Contacting officer that sufficient capacity exists on the JOC before issuing of a task order;

 (3) Must obtain a valid Purchase Request and Commitment (PR&C) from resource management to ensure that adequate and proper funds are available for the project before issuing an order and/or modification;

-(4) Must notify the contracting officer of any additional bonding requirements associated with new orders or changes in the value of existing orders;
+(4) Must notify the Contracting officer of any additional bonding requirements associated with new orders or changes in the value of existing orders;

 (5) As the principal point of contact for technical and engineering issues, must respond to requests for technical clarification from the JOC contractor, documenting both the request and the response, and conduct the joint pre-proposal site survey, assuring that the contractor is provided access to all required facilities, plans, and other documents required for full knowledge of the scope and conditions of the required job;

-(6) For orders estimated to exceed the JOC ordering officer’s signature authority, the JOC ordering officer shall conduct an initial evaluation of contractor proposals; may be authorized to solicit such proposals and clarify and negotiate units and quantities of pre-priced tasks; and shall assist the contracting officer, as requested, in negotiations, and resolution of variances between the IGE and the contractor’s proposal;
+(6) For orders estimated to exceed the JOC ordering officer’s signature authority, the JOC ordering officer shall conduct an initial evaluation of contractor proposals; may be authorized to solicit such proposals and clarify and negotiate units and quantities of pre-priced tasks; and shall assist the Contracting officer, as requested, in negotiations, and resolution of variances between the IGE and the contractor’s proposal;

-(8) Is responsible, along with a COR, if appointed, for assisting the contracting officer in technical monitoring of the contractor’s performance of orders issued under a JOC to include --
+(8) Is responsible, along with a COR, if appointed, for assisting the Contracting officer in technical monitoring of the contractor’s performance of orders issued under a JOC to include --

 (i) Monitoring compliance with the SOW and schedule;

-(ii) Ensuring contractor or supplier compliance with the clause at FAR 52.225-5, Trade Agreements (Oct 2019);
+(ii) Ensuring contractor or supplier compliance with the clause at FAR 52.225-5, Trade Agreements (Nov 2023);

 (iii) Ensuring compliance with the Wage Rate Requirements (Construction) statute (40 U.S.C.
 Chapter 31, Subchapter IV, formerly known as the Davis Bacon Act, subpart 22.4);